top of page

 Interactive piece

-By taking a water samples out of the box, you help to illustrate the disappearance of the Greenland ice sheet due to climate change, and thus human intervention in the fragile nature of the Arctic.
+WATER SAMPLE is an art installation that invites visitors interact with the artwork at my exhibition.
+Taking a water samples from the box illustrates the disappearance of the Greenland ice sheet due to climate change, which is caused by human intervention in the fragile nature of the Arctic.

 Organic Terrain